Asian dumplings are a staple weeknight meal in our house. While we could spend money going out, it actually takes less time to make them at home.

 We learned how to make our basic Asian dumplings from the book Asian Dumplings: Mastering Gyoza, Spring Rolls, Samosas, and More.
 Since shaping is the hardest part, this book was a huge help.
-It has dozens of close up pictures for every type of folding and shaping imaginable.
-You can see my full review here.
+It has dozens of close-up pictures for every type of folding and shaping imaginable.

 Start by mixing the dough.
 The dough is simple, made with flour, water and a pinch of salt.
 It’s a very dry, stiff dough that doesn’t want to come together easily.
 The simplest method is to add the flour and salt into a food processor, and then drizzle the water in while it’s running.